nandorojo/dripsy/README.md

 First, this library is super inspired by `theme-ui`, and uses many of its low-level functions and methodologies.

-Practically speaking, this library uses the `Dimensions` api on Android & iOS, and uses actual CSS breakpoints on web.
-The CSS breakpoints are made possible by `@artsy/fresnel`.
-This means that you get actually-native web breakpoints.
-That matters, because server-size rendered apps will have startup issues if you use JS-based media queries that require React to rehydrate on when it opens.

-On Native, there is nothing too fancy going on.
 We track the screen width, generate styles based on the current width using a mobile-first approach, and return the regular React Native components.
 But it just feels like magic!
 Plus, you get all the awesome theming abilities baked in.
-If you're using this in native, the theming alone is a great use case.
+Even if you don't need responsive design, the theming alone is a great use case.

 ## Contributing